NHL plans to play on, without the Red Wings

 But now, after weeks of discussions involving the NHL’s Return to Play Committee that included league officials, NHLPA executives and select player representatives, there’s a tentative framework in place to crown a champion.

-That vote from the NHLPA’s executive board — a group of player representatives for all 31 teams that includes Detroit’s Luke Glendening — began after a conference call Thursday night and was expected to conclude sometime today.
+That vote from the NHLPA’s executive board — a group of player representatives for all 31 teams that includes Detroit’s Luke Glendening — began after a conference call Thursday night and concluded Friday with a green light.

-If it passes, the league will move forward with plans for a unique playoff format, with the top four seeds in each conference – based on points percentage in the regular season – receiving byes.
-Those teams would play a three-game round-robin series with the other top teams in their conference – both to decide their seeding and shake off the rust -- while the other 16 teams in the expanded field compete in a play-in round featuring best-of-five series to fill out the remainder of a traditional 16-team Stanley Cup playoff bracket.
+So now the league will move forward making plans for a unique playoff format, with the top four seeds in each conference — based on points percentage in the regular season — receiving byes.
+Those teams would play a three-game round-robin series with the other top teams in their conference — both to decide their seeding and shake off the rust — while the other 16 teams in the expanded field compete in a play-in round featuring best-of-five series to fill out the remainder of a traditional 16-team Stanley Cup playoff bracket.
 Those play-in matchups will be based on seedings: 5 vs. 12, 6 vs. 11, 7 vs. 10, 8 vs. 9.

 From there, it will be a more traditional NHL postseason with four rounds of best-of-seven series ultimately deciding the Stanley Cup champion.